Taiji dolphin drive hunt

+Dall's porpoise and True's porpoise in Iwate Prefecture, where 3313 Dall's porpoises and 4336 True's porpoises were authorized to be caught in FY2023.
+However, only 109 True's porpoises were actually caught.

 A majority of international concern is on the hunting method, which is viewed as inhumane.
-An article by National Geographic refers to The Japanese Association of Zoos and Aquariums decision to no longer support the Taiji hunt.
+An article by National Geographic refers to The Japanese Association of Zoos and Aquariums' decision to no longer support the Taiji hunt.
 In 2015, it was announced that there would be a ban in the buying and selling of dolphins through the means of this hunt.

 Context and history

 There is a long history of whaling in Japan.
 Residents of Taiji have been refining whaling techniques ever since Wada Chūbei Yorimoto (和田忠兵衛頼元) began the first commercial operations in Japan in 1606.
 Initially, whales were taken by means of hand harpoons and small boats.
 After nets were introduced into whaling in 1675, the industry spread throughout Japan.

 Dolphin drive hunting, in which small cetaceans are herded towards the land, exists as a form of aboriginal whaling in coastal communities around the world, from the Faroe Islands to the Solomon Islands.
 It has been practiced in various parts of Japan as well, but Taiji is the only substantial hunt that remains.
 The hunts are argued to be a part of Japanese culture.